laravel/docs/ioc.md

 	}

 Note that in the `register` method, the application IoC container is available to you via the `$this->app` property.
 Once you have created a provider and are ready to register it with your application, simply add it to the `providers` array in your `app` configuration file.

+Additionally, an instance of the application object is injected into the binding closure.

 **Deferring Registration**